ABOUT CARPENTER ANTS

 Carpenter ants are not known to carry or spread any diseases to humans.
 Still, if a person inadvertently disturbs a colony, then they may be bitten several times.
 Carpenter ants are large, and the mandibles of the workers of the colony are oversized, making their bites painful with the ability to break the skin.
 The pain may be exacerbated if the ant sprays formic acid, a defensive chemical, into the bite.
 The structural damage and potential for bites are reasons to eradicate these pests as soon as an infestation is discovered.

 SIGNS OF A CARPENTER ANT INFESTATION

-• Seeing worker ants inside a structure on a regular basis
+• Seeing workers inside a structure foraging for food

 CARPENTER ANT CONTROL

 An inspection by a licensed exterminator is the only means to accurately determine the extent of a carpenter infestation.

 Every year, home and business owners across Bristol are forced to pay hundreds or thousands of dollars in repairs for damage that caused by carpenter ants.

 If you suspect you may have a problem with carpenter ants contact SafeGuard Pest Control LLC.
 Our trained technicians will provide accurate species identification, identify entry points, and implement the best treatment methods for complete eradication, including drilling, sealing, and use of specialized dusts and sprays.